Medical and Research Translation (MART) building on Lauterbur Drive

 Are any cancer services not relocating to the new building?

 The Carol M. Baldwin Breast Care Center will remain open in its current location and will continue to house breast imaging and breast surgery services at 3 Edmund D. Pellegrino Road.
-The Department of Radiation Oncology will remain on Level 2 of Stony Brook University Hospital.
+The Department of Radiation Oncology will remain on Level 2 in Stony Brook University Hospital.

 What will the former Cancer Center facility be used for?